purpleleaf/pmt2e/README.md

   * use OpenMeteo instead of OpenWeatherMaps

+  * use separate name for exery tint2 executor instead of grouping all executors under  a single script calling  them (work in progress).

 Many scripts show no changes related to the t2ec ones, excluding font glyphs, others are more  deeply modified and/or rewritten.
 Many other code snippets taken from other projects are used and credits are reported in every script description.